involvera/white-paper/README.md

 **Born, Live, Climax.**

 * A community comes to life when two or more individuals focus their energy on moving towards a **common direction**.
-* To prosper, a community must include [**an economy**](#economy-and-its-philosophy) to **herarchize** its **members** to the quality of the information they share with the other ones.
+* To prosper, a community must include [**an economy**](#economy-and-its-philosophy) to **hierarchize** its **members** to the quality they share with the other ones.
 * To thrive, a community must **include** members **actively working** to make real the ideas exchanged within the group.

-A good information is qualified as such by the energy *(roughly: time * effort)* required for its design.
+A good contribution is qualified as such by the energy *(roughly: time * effort)* required for its design.

-So, an influential individual within the community stands out from a so-called average individual, by the quality of the information they share.
+So, an influential individual within the community stands out from a so-called average individual, by the quality of the contributions they do.
 Thus, as in any group, the most motivated will be the most hard-working, and therefore the most recognized as a community's figure.

 <br />